 Mention anal sex and reactions are likely to run the gamut.
 Some people love it.
 Others are repelled.
 Many others haven't tried it ... and aren't sure if they want to.
-And while anal sex has long been a staple among gay men, a recent study suggest that an increasing number of heterosexual couples are getting in on the back door fun.
+And while anal sex has long been a staple among gay men, a research suggests that an increasing number of heterosexual couples are getting in on the back door fun.
 In fact, it's never been so popular.
 So what's all the fuss about?

 Well, for one, the anus is full of nerve endings and blood vessels.
 Who can blame people for wanting to tap into that stimulation?
 In fact, some people even say their best orgasms come from anal penetration.